Russia steps up air strikes against Assad opponents in Syria

 Human Rights Watch said late on Friday that the first Russian air strikes on northern Homs last month killed at least 17 civilians and should be investigated for possible violations of the laws of war.

-Russian President Vladmir Putin said earlier this month that reports of civilian deaths in Russian air strikes on Syria were an "information attack".
+Russian President Vladimir Putin said earlier this month that reports of civilian deaths in Russian air strikes on Syria were an "information attack".